Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMLAMP/README.md

-# Install a LAMP stack on Azure
+# Install a LEMP stack on Azure

 This article walks you through how to deploy an NGINX web server, Azure MySQL Flexible Server, and PHP (the LEMP stack) on an Ubuntu Linux VM in Azure.
 To see the LEMP server in action, you can optionally install and configure a WordPress site.
 In this tutorial you learn how to: